SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 SumUp Air

-SumUp gives you the cheapest start in UK card acceptance: £25 of hardware, 1.
+SumUp gives you the cheapest start in UK card acceptance: £25 of hardware, 1.69% on every UK card including Amex, and a free SumUp Business Account that pays out next day including weekends.

 Best for: Sole traders, market stallholders, mobile services, and pop-ups who want owned hardware, no contract, and the lowest entry cost on the UK market.